Tejas Express: Technical specifications

-The coaches of first Tejas Express of India, which runs between Chhatrapati Shivaji Maharaj Terminus (CSMT), Mumbai and Karmali are manufactured at Rail Coach Factory, Kapurthala in Kapurthala district of Punjab.
-The coaches of second Tejas express, which runs between Chennai Egmore and Madurai, were manufactured at Integral Coach Factory, Chennai.
+The coaches of the first Tejas Express of India, which runs between Chhatrapati Shivaji Terminus (CSMT), Mumbai and Karmali are manufactured at Rail Coach Factory, Kapurthala in Kapurthala district of Punjab.
+The coaches of the second Tejas express, which runs between Chennai Egmore and Madurai, were manufactured at Integral Coach Factory, Chennai.
 The train is designed to run at a maximum speed of 200 km/h but the maximum operating speed allowed is 130 km/h due to track and safety constraints.
 Presently, the train runs at an average speed of 65 km/h.

 There are 14 non-executive chair cars and they can seat up to 72 passengers each in 3+2 configuration.
 The coaches have energy-efficient LED lights and digital destination display boards.
 It also has two executive chair cars in 2+2 configuration.
 The executive chair cars have a seating capacity of 56 passengers with adjustable head-rests, arm support and leg support.
 The leg support is not available in non-executive chair cars.
 The seats on tejas express are also very comfortable in terms of height on the contrary of regular AC chair car seats.

 Coaches have bio-vacuum toilets, water level indicators, tap sensors, hand dryers, integrated braille displays, LED TV for each passenger with phone sockets, local cuisine, celebrity chef menu, WiFi, tea & coffee vending machines, magazines, snack tables, CCTV cameras, fire & smoke detection and suppression system.
 The fares will be 20% to 30% more than Shatabdi fares.
 The Tejas Express has redesigned seats with eco-leather.
 Toilets are equipped with soap dispensers, touch-less water taps, odour-control systems and occupancy indicators.
 Doors are centrally controlled.